Skip to content

 Link to this section

-async def render_create_competition_button():
+async def render_create_button(request: Request):

-can_create = await feature_flags.get_flag("create_competition", default_value=False)
+can_create = await oauth.get_flag("create_competition", request, default_value=False)

 if can_create.value:

-return "<button>Create Competition</button>"
+return {"html": "<button>Create Competition</button>"}

-# Example 2: Theme Configuration
+Example 2: Theme configuration (AsyncOAuth)

 async def get_user_theme():